eth-protocol-fellows/cohort-five/projects/eods-specification.md

 * Integrating eODS with ongoing R&D on e.g. ePBS, ILs will most likely not be a trivial task

-* Defining actions set/ attributes for delegators will have to take into account aspects like existing protocol incentives and maintaining PoS safety constrains
+* Defining attributes for delegators will have to take into account aspects like existing protocol incentives and maintaining PoS safety assumptions

 ## Goal of the project